amirhosseinzlf/STARLA/README.md

 ### Getting Started

 1. Clone the repo on your Google drive and run the codes using Google Colab https://colab.research.google.com/.
-2. Download the Dataset of replication package from [here](https://drive.google.com/drive/folders/16ALL0MuDw2bIDJenD12VLny_4vY23qDE?usp=sharing) and upload it to you Google drive( if you change the location of the files you need to update their path in notebooks
+2. Download the Dataset of replication package from [here](https://drive.google.com/drive/folders/16ALL0MuDw2bIDJenD12VLny_4vY23qDE?usp=sharing) and upload it to you Google drive (if you change the location of the files you need to update their path in notebooks).
-3. To generate test episodes: open `STARLA.ipynb` Mount your drive and run the code
+3. To generate test episodes: open `STARLA.ipynb` Mount your drive and run the code.
-4. To execute the final results run `Execute_Results.ipynb`
+4. To execute the final results run `Execute_Results.ipynb`.

 The code to generate the results of research questions are in the `RQ` folder